 Best day of the week to visit Terezín

-Being a fairly popular visit, Terezín usually has a more or less high concentration of tourists on any given day of the week.
-However, being a fairly large place, they will not be really overwhelming unless you visit the concentration camp on weekends, at which time the crowds may be really uncomfortable.
+Being a fairly popular visit, Terezín usually has a more or less high concentration of tourists on any day of the week.
+However, being a fairly large place, they will not be really overwhelming unless you visit the concentration camp on weekends, when perhaps the crowds are really uncomfortable.
 I recommend going on a Tuesday or Wednesday if you have a choice.

-Terezín's peak season is usually in summer, coinciding with the high temperatures and since this is the time when most tourists visit Prague.
+The peak season in Terezín is usually in summer, coinciding with the high temperatures and since it is the time when most tourists visit Prague.
 If you have a choice (although this will of course depend on when you visit Prague) visit Terezín in May, June or September for better temperatures.

 In the concentration camp itself there is a cafeteria where to eat, but the truth is that it is not recommended.
 In order not to waste too much time going back and forth to the city of Terezín from the concentration camp, what I recommend on this occasion is to take food in your backpack from Prague.

-What should I take with me to the Terezín concentration camp?
+What should I take with me to Terezín concentration camp?

 - First of all, comfortable shoes.
 There is a bit of walking between each point of interest in the concentration camp and there are few places to sit and rest in the shade, so sneakers will be your best option.

-- If you visit the concentration camp in summer I recommend, for the same reason, to bring sunscreen and a bottle of water as it is quite hot and outside the buildings there are hardly any shady places.
+- If you visit the concentration camp in summer I recommend, for the same reason, to bring sunscreen and a bottle of water as it is quite hot and there are hardly any shady places outside the buildings.

-- Photos can be taken in the concentration camp, so if you want to remember this visit, take a camera with you.
+- You can take pictures in the concentration camp, so if you want to remember this visit, take a camera with you.

-This is why Terezín was known as a ghetto where Jews could live and work, and Nazi propaganda turned this place into a horrific theater that was shown to the world to cover up the atrocities that were actually being committed by the regime.
-That is why, when visiting Terezín, you will see children's playgrounds, cafes and stores.
+This is why Terezín was known as a ghetto in which Jews could live and work, and Nazi propaganda turned this place into a horrific theater that was shown to the world to cover up the atrocities that were actually being committed by the regime.
+That is why, when you visit Terezín, you will see children's playgrounds, cafés and stores.

-If a trip to Terezín is anything, it is to discover one more layer of the genocidal complex that took place in Germany during its totalitarian era.
+If there is any point in taking a trip to Terezín, it is to discover one more layer of the genocidal complex that took place in Germany during its totalitarian era.
 Although you probably already know this, a visit to Terezín is an experience that can be overwhelming.
-Despite this, it can be very enriching as well, so it is definitely worth it.
+Despite this, it can be very enriching as well, so it is certainly worth it.

-- The tour of Terezín is done walking in its entirety, so be properly prepared with comfortable and breathable shoes.
+- The tour of Terezín is entirely on foot, so be adequately prepared with comfortable and breathable footwear.
 Also remember to bring a bottle of water.

-- Be prepared for an excursion where you won't find nearby stores or cafes to rest, so take everything you need in your backpack.
+- Be prepared for an excursion where you will not find nearby stores and cafes to rest, so take everything you need in your backpack.

-In case you have been left wanting to do more sightseeing from Prague, I have written a guide on Best Tours and Day Trips from Prague: that will orient you on what is worth visiting besides the Terezín concentration camp.
+In case you have been left wanting to do more excursions from Prague, I have written a guidebook about Best Tours and Day Trips from Prague that will orient you on what is worth visiting besides the Terezín concentration camp.